Information, intelligence and insights from the genecon team

 October 2022 | Amir Zaidi

 Whilst it is generally accepted that having significantly fewer and non-polluting electric cars on our heavily congested roads is desirable, the practicality of achieving this is also generally accepted as being an unlikely reality in the near future.
-Despite there being a substantial increase in the number of electric cars being sold in the UK […]
+Despite there being a substantial increase in the number of electric cars being sold in the […]